cloudeyalimited/jenkins-by-cloudeya/readme.md

 ## Features

-LAMP Stack by Phooni is pre-configured with the following technologies:
+Jenkins by Phooni is pre-configured with the following technologies:

 1. **Jenkins**: organizations can accelerate the software development process by automating it.
 [Jenkins](https://www.jenkins.io/) manages and controls software delivery processes throughout the entire lifecycle, including build, document, test, package, stage, deployment, static code analysis and much more.